Appointment

 It is important to note that there is no bar to any suitable person becoming a High Sheriff, whether it be from social standing, sex, colour, or creed.

-Once a year, on 12th November or the closest working day to that date, the names of all the High Sheriffs in nomination are read out by the King’s Remembrancer in the Court of the Lord Chief Justice in the Royal Courts of Justice, Strand, London.
-Presiding at that ceremony are the Lord Chief Justice and two other Privy Councillors.
+Once a year, on 12th November or the closest working day to that date, the names of all the High Sheriffs in nomination are read out by the King’s Remembrancer in the Court of the Lady Chief Justice in the Royal Courts of Justice, Strand, London.
+Presiding at that ceremony are the Lady Chief Justice and two other Privy Councillors.
 So each November, the name of the person nominated to be High Sheriff in 3 years time is revealed.
-The names of all those nominated are published in the London Gazette and announced in the Court Circular columns of the press and they are known as a High Sheriff’s in Nomination.
+The names of all those nominated are published in the London Gazette and announced in the Court Circular columns of the press and they are known as a High Sheriff in Nomination.